-- FOOD: Mosaic is committed to supporting organizations that advance global agricultural development, agricultural research and education, and hunger relief for community members in need.
-These programs, respectively, include: The Mosaic Villages Project in India; micronutrient deficiency research and mobile soil testing labs; and local community food drives, food distribution trucks and school backpack programs. - WATER: Mosaic supports organizations that work in watershed restoration, habitat conservation and nutrient stewardship.
-These programs, respectively, include: shoreline restoration and oyster reef installations; improved land management practices and wildlife protection; and 4R nutrient stewardship, which is best management practices for fertilizer application, minimizing field runoff and improving farmer yields. - LOCAL: Mosaic supports philanthropic or civic partnerships that enrich the long-term strength of communities in which Mosaic has offices and operations.
-These programs, respectively, include: local schools, health care institutions, museums; special projects and sponsorship of events; and housing and disaster relief.
+FOOD: Mosaic is committed to supporting organizations that advance global agricultural development, agricultural research and education, and hunger relief for community members in need.
+These programs, respectively, include: The Mosaic Villages Project in India; micronutrient deficiency research and mobile soil testing labs; and local community food drives, food distribution trucks and school backpack programs.

+WATER: Mosaic supports organizations that work in watershed restoration, habitat conservation and nutrient stewardship.
+These programs, respectively, include shoreline restoration and oyster reef installations; improved land management practices and wildlife protection; and 4R nutrient stewardship, which is best management practices for fertilizer application, minimizing field runoff and improving farmer yields.

+LOCAL: Mosaic supports philanthropic or civic partnerships that enrich the long-term strength of communities in which Mosaic has offices and operations.
+These programs include local schools, health care institutions, museums; special projects and sponsorship of events; and housing and disaster relief.

-For more information on our management approach and financial progress, please see our 2018 Form 10-K and the remainder of our 2018 State of the Business Report.
+For more information on our management approach and financial progress, please see our 2019 10-K and company website.